pbiscaye/IntroDataScienceEcon/README.md

 # Introduction to Data Science for Economists

-This page provides access to teaching materials for my **Introduction to Data Science for Development Economics** course at the Université Clermont Auvergne.
+This page provides access to teaching materials for my **Introduction to Data Science for Economists** course at the Université Clermont Auvergne.

 The course introduces tools and approaches from data science that are useful for applied economic research, with applications in Python.